Sunday, April 14, 2019

 looked to me like was roses with thorny stems, tied

-in a knot— you saw the real deal.
-Amidst the grotesquerie,
+in a knot— clairvoyantly, you saw the real deal.
+The sleeping roll

 No comments: